AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

         e.g. Experiment 1
         - Run static gratings
         - Run Sparse Noise
-        - Run a go/No go exp
+        - Run a Go/No Go exp

 ##### Pipeline integration capabilities
   - Bonsai should be compatible with our behavior hardware (lick spouts, running wheels, etc.) and our hardware control packages (such as daqmx)